 Brasov, Romania is absolutely beautiful!
 Capture all of that beauty with a real travel camera.
 For our travels, we use a Canon Rebel with an 18-135mm lens.
 Not only does it take quality photos, but it’s easy to use and comes with heaps of accessories – plus it’s priced right, which makes it a great camera for budget travelers.

 Regardless of how well you plan your trip to Brasov, things can go wrong – like lost luggage or getting sick abroad.
 And if they do, travel insurance might help cover costs incurred.
-If you don’t already have travel insurance for your trip, check the rates and coverage at World Nomads.
+If you don’t already have travel insurance for your trip, check the rates and coverage with a reliable company.

 Travel Planner and Documents